osposweb/osposweb.github.io/Payment-Processing.md

 In an invoice sale it is normal for there to be a balance due.
 All invoices require a customer be associated with the sale.
 Although it's possible to enter a "due" payment transaction against an invoice, it is unnecessary.

 Development is currently underway to better track balance due amounts (including "due" transactions) and to slightly improve the support for post sale payments.
+This work is to resolve issue #3072